I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicecreatedeviceinterface.md

 For more information about device interfaces and the <b>WdfDeviceCreateDeviceInterface</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces">Using Device Interfaces</a>.

-The following example registers the COM port interface class for a device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |